 Farmelo’s aesthetic liberation saw a major surge at age fourteen when he saw David Bowie live.
 A pink paisley Telecaster, British new wave albums and fashion explorations sustained him for a couple of years, and then at age sixteen he saw Sonic Youth play for a handful of people in a Polish Cadets Hall (this same show is fabled in Michael Azzerad’s book “Our Band Could Be Your Life”).
 This show triggered sustained fits of distorted pink Telecaster abandon, so much so that Farmelo was invited to play with free-noise improvisers like Jack Wright and Ralph Arrington before exiting high school.
 It was a noisy time, with naive anarchist philosophy informing swirling feedback and purposeful atonality.

 But high-fidelity and conceptual structure were never far away, and by age seventeen Farmelo was layering his sonic anarchy onto the highly polished post-punk-prog band RedDog7.
-It was with this band that he stepped into proper studios to record the same album twice before finding the right sound and approach.
-The engineer on the second set of sessions was more interested in watching playoff hockey than recording some noisy band, so he showed Farmelo how to run the console and tape machine and left him to it.
+It was with RedDog7 that Allen stepped into proper studios to record the same album twice before finding the right sound and approach.
+The engineer on the second set of sessions was more interested in watching playoff hockey than recording some noisy band, so he showed the teenager, Farmelo, how to run the console and tape machine and left him to it.
 This was another life changing moment in which Allen’s feral musical abandon was rendered to the hi-fi standards with which he’d been raised.
-Because he now knew how to make an album in a proper studio, people starting asking Farmelo for his help making records, and it wasn’t long before he was overseeing other bands’ recording projects, a role he cherished.The 90s
+Because he now knew how to make an album in a proper studio, people starting asking Farmelo for his help making records, and it wasn’t long before he was overseeing other bands’ recording projects, a role he cherished as he approached his 20s.The 90s

 Allen finally settled into a job as staff engineer at Buffalo’s Chameleon West Studios (owned and run by The Goo Goo Dolls), where he wound up engineering sessions with Deep Purple’s Ian Gillan in the abandoned studio Allen had originally recorded in as a teenager.
 (Because it was so cold, Ian renamed it “The Nipple Farm.”)
 Producing Ian’s record was the venerable Nick Blagona, a Toronto-based producer with a discography that includes Chicago, The BeeGees, The Police, Cat Stevens, Richie Havens and Count Basie.
-Nick’s generous mentoring had an enormous impact on Allen, tying him directly to a legacy of engineering that stretched back to 1960s London where Nick learned from the pioneers of early record making.
+Nick’s generous mentoring had an enormous impact on Allen, tying him directly to a legacy of engineering that stretched back to 1960s London where Nick learned from the pioneers of early multitrack recordmaking.

-Allen now works as traveling freelance producer, mixer and engineer with bands like The Cinematic Orchestra, Pronto (Mikael Jorgensen of Wilco), and The Loom making records that still reflect his commitment to unbridled creativity and the highest standards of fidelity.
+For all of the ‘oughts, Allen worked as a traveling freelance producer, mixer and engineer with bands like The Cinematic Orchestra, Pronto (Mikael Jorgensen of Wilco), The Loom, Talk Normal and more, making records that still reflect his commitment to unbridled creativity and the high-fidelity.
 In 2010, he collaborated with UM Project to build a custom API console, which has become the centerpiece of his mixing studio.The Teens